Checkroth/scalablog/mds/posts/1 - Hello World!.md

 I didn't write a line of HTML or CSS for this page - its all scala and markdown.
 I just run my `Generator.sc`, and all the pages are freshly generated for every change.

-[ScalaTags](http://www.lihaoyi.com/scalatags/) is a fun thing to mess around with, but I don't know how applicable it is in any commercial use.
-It provides a way to functionally compose a website and all its styles, but there are other tools and other languages are probably more apppropriate.
+[ScalaTags](http://www.lihaoyi.com/scalatags/) is a fun thing to mess around with.
+It provides a way to functionally compose a website and all its styles.

 It's a good tool for side-projects, especially combined with [Ammonite](http://www.lihaoyi.com/Ammonite/), which makes it possible to build your project without relying heavier tools like SBT or Maven.

-That being said, I'll keep maintaining this site with it.
-Generating the pages and tracking / storing posts with git is a lot easier than my previous Wordpress monstrocity.
-Really, I just don't recommend Wordpress for anything.